Sir-Teo/sir-teo.github.io/README.md

 updated index.html

 ### April 28, 2018
-- added a new folder called came
+- added a new folder called game